Obson/MicroSim/README.md

 Implausibly elegant though this may sound, it works!

+#### Benefits ####
+Having transferred the required sum into the government owned businesses the government next pays benefits to all out-of-work individuals.
+Again, the amount of benefts paid is determined by a parameter in the model definition file.
+The effect of these payments on the size of the economy is not currently taken into account in calculating the level of government expenditure required.
+It probably should be...

+#### Businesses ####

+...

 ## Parameters of a Model ##
 The parameters that define a model must be supplied in a text file, which by default is named ```basic.mod```.
 To use the parameters in the default model just call the program without any arguments: